besquare-2022-premier/meta_ops/dba/database-documentation.md

 - loginid (FK) (bigint) - references table user_details (loginid)
 - amount (numeric) - stores the amount paid by customers
 - payment_method (text) - stores the payment method used to pay by customers
-- tx_status (text) - stores the customers' transaction status
+- tx_status (created,failed,succeeded,cancelled) - stores the customers' transaction status
+- tx_time - time when tx is created
+- tx_settled - time when tx is settled (finalized)